Fourth Degree Criminal Possession of a Weapon in New York City

-The term “weapon” is broadly defined in the New York Penal Law section 265.00.
-Criminal Possession of a Weapon in the Fourth Degree, Penal Law §265.01, lists a multitude of different items that are illegal for a person to possess, including: firearms, electronic dart gun, electronic stun gun, gravity knife, switchblade knife, pilum ballistic knife, metal knuckle knife, cane sword, billy club, blackjack, bludgeon, plastic knuckles, metal knuckles, chukka stick, sand bag, sandclub, wrist-brace type sling shot or slungshot, shirken or “Kung Fu star.”
+Criminal Possession of a Weapon in the Fourth Degree, Penal Law §265.01, lists a multitude of different items that are illegal for a person to possess in New York City.
+Some of these items include: firearms, electronic dart gun, electronic stun gun, gravity knife, switchblade knife, pilum ballistic knife, metal knuckle knife, cane sword, billy club, blackjack, bludgeon, plastic knuckles, metal knuckles, chukka stick, sand bag, sandclub, wrist-brace type sling shot or slungshot, shirken or “Kung Fu star.”
 While criminal prosecution for the possession of a firearm is commonly known, the rest of these items sound as if they literally fell out of an action movie.

 Aside from firearms, criminal prosecution for the possession of a gravity knife is actually quite prevalent in New York.
 A gravity knife is a knife where with the flick of a wrist, a blade will spring out.
 Gravity knives are quite commonly used by electricians, contractors, plumbers and construction workers.
 Many individuals are unaware that these objects are illegal and can subject them to criminal prosecution.
 A contractor driving home from work can get pulled over for a traffic violation and if the police officer sees a gravity knife in the vehicle with the rest of his tools, he may find himself in a sticky situation.
 What started as a traffic ticket could end up as a weapons arrest with the possibility of jail time.